alitkbbl/Semantic-Plagiarism-Engine/README.md

 1. **Shingling + MinHash + LSH** — documents are represented as sets of word $k$-shingles; Jaccard similarity is estimated via MinHash signatures and pruned via Locality-Sensitive Hashing (LSH), so a large corpus never needs exhaustive pairwise comparison.
 2. **TF-IDF weighted SimHash** — each document is reduced to a single 64-bit fingerprint; similarity is measured as a Hamming-distance bit-count.

 No third-party MinHash/SimHash/LSH library (e.g. `datasketch`) is used for the core algorithms — only the Python standard library, NumPy, and Pandas.
-This is a **CLI-only** project: no graphical interface, no terminal UI.

 📄 **Full technical report** (method, parameter selection, datasets, results, error analysis): [`Report`](docs/Report.pdf)